 The tour operator will drop you back at the Ferry Terminal where you can make your way back to Auckland

-IMPORTANT: The tour starts at 10:40am so you must take the 10am ferry from Auckland to reach the meeting point.
-Your tour guide will be waiting for you at 10:40 am at Pier 2 of the Matiatia ferry terminal on Waiheke Island; you will be dropped back to this location at 345pm to return to Auckland
+IMPORTANT: We recommend taking the 10am ferry from Auckland to reach the meeting point for both options in time.
+Your tour guide will be waiting for you at Pier 2 of the Matiatia ferry terminal on Waiheke Island; you will be dropped back to this location in time for your return ferry

 Daily Boutique Tour WWT